 Some might call this claiming our “inner sovereignty.”
 And at some point, this is what we all must do.
 For life is all about discovering and asserting the truth of who we are.
 It’s about shining from our core, where we’re longing for freedom and wholeness.

-“The opposite of a fact is falsehood, but the opposite of one profound truth may very well be another profound truth.”– Niels Bohr
+“The opposite of a fact is falsehood, but the opposite of one profound truth may very well be another profound truth.”

-So then what is the profound opposite of Inner Sovereignty?
-That would be things like sacrifice…surrender…and compliance.
+What is the profound opposite of Inner Sovereignty?
+That would be things like sacrifice…surrender…compliance…obedience.
 It’s the ability to give of ourselves so completely that we align with something greater than ourselves: We align with all that is.
 Because at this deeper level, we understand we’re not alone.
 In fact, at this level, we’re all already in connection.

 Any conflict, then, that we’re experiencing on the outer level of our being can only be resolved when we drop into the deeper level of ourselves.
 That’s the brilliance we’re all looking for.
 And we won’t ever find it if we keep searching only on the surface, working with the same limited part of ourselves that created the conflict.